LisaPMunich/Movie-API-client/README.md

 <img src="https://user-images.githubusercontent.com/99111208/168389863-4e73738e-3d5d-4d84-b2d5-e03d08048b66.png">

 ## Description
-This project is using React to build the client-side for a movie application based on its existing server-side code (REST API and database).
+This project is using React, Bootstrap and Redux to build the client-side for a movie application.
+It complements the  server-side (REST API and database).
+You can see the GitHub repo [here](https://github.com/LisaPMunich/Movie-API.git).
-The REST API and the client-side use the MERN stack.
+The server- and the client-side use the MERN stack.

 ## How to run and use the project ...